 Budget, budget, budget!

 Your student housing in the Netherlands might not be fully furnished, and even if it was, it might need a few fairy lights to make it homely.
 If you want to furnish your house cheaply, then stick to Action and Kringloops, they’re a godsend!

 Saving money wherever you can (within reason) is key — and everyone in the Netherlands understands the student budget struggles. 💸

 Good luck with your new student house in the Netherlands, we hope this guide has helped to get you started on your search!
 Succes!
 (Good luck!) 🙌🏼

 Do you have any other tips for finding student housing in the Netherlands?
-Let us know in the comments.
+Tell us in the comments below!

 Editor’s Note: This article was originally published in August 2019, but was fully updated in July 2022 for your reading pleasure.